Article I: Definitions

-H. The term “Student Conduct Board” means any person or persons authorized by the Student Conduct Advisor to determine whether a student has violated the Student Code and to impose sanctions when a violation has been committed.
+H. The term “Student Conduct Board” means any person or persons authorized by the Director of Student Conduct to determine whether a student has violated the Student Code and to impose sanctions when a violation has been committed.

 I. The term “Student Conduct Officer” means an official authorized by the University to determine whether a student has violated the Student Code and to impose sanctions when a violation has been committed.
 A Student Conduct Officer may serve as a member of a Student Conduct Board or may adjudicate a case individually.